ondrejsevcik/ondrejsevcik.com/app/blog/_content/outliers.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "Outliers: The Story of Success (by Malcolm Gladwell)",
+title: "Outliers: The Story of Success (by Malcolm Gladwell)"
-  description: "Outliers: The Story of Success (by Malcolm Gladwell)",
+description: "Outliers: The Story of Success (by Malcolm Gladwell)"
-  date: "2021-11-06",
+date: "2021-11-06"
-  tags: ["book-review"],
+tags: ["book-review"]
-}
+---

 People are unusually successful because they are unusually gifted.